 Senior managers (typically used in large organizations with multiple layers of management) have responsibilities and authority broader in scope than a front-line manager.
 Senior managers are usually positioned to move into a director or general manager position.

-The Shewhart Cycle is most often a circle with no beginning or end, meaning that the continuous improvement process of a business never stops.
+The Shewhart Cycle is most often a circle with no beginning or end, meaning that the continuous improvement processes of business never stop.
 The cycle has four stages: planning (when you identify an opportunity and create a plan), doing (to test the plan on a small scale), checking (to evaluate the benefit of the plan), and acting (implementing the plan on a larger scale and then monitoring results).

-A subject matter expert (or SME) is a business person with a deep understanding of a particular process, function, technology, machine, material, or type of equipment.
+A subject matter expert (SME) is an individual with a deep understanding of a particular process, function, technology, machine, material, or type of equipment.
 Individuals designated as subject matter experts are typically sought out by others interested in learning more about, or leveraging, their unique expertise to solve specific problems or help with particular technical challenges.

 Variable expenses are those business expenses which vary depending on the volume of business, sales, or the volume of transactions.
 Examples of variable expenses include postage and shipping for customer purchases, purchase of raw materials, inventory of products to be sold, hourly wages of employees, and sales commission.

-Vision is top managements dream of what they want the organization to be.
+Vision is the dream of what the owners want the organization to be.
 It should not be confused with strategy, which is the large-scale plan the company follows to make the dream happen.